CALL FOR SUBMISSIONS: JURIED YOUTH ART EXHIBITION AT OXYGEN ART CENTRE

 Exhibition: 17 April – 16 May 2020

-East and West Kootenay youth (ages 15-24) are invited to submit visual or media artwork to be considered for a professional juried exhibition at Oxygen Art Centre opening in April 2020.
+Artists (ages 15-24) are invited to submit visual or media artwork to be considered for a professional juried exhibition at Oxygen Art Centre opening in April 2020.
 We invite young artists to select finished work or produce new work that addresses the theme: If I Can’t Dance To It, It’s Not My Revolution.
-The deadline to submit an application is Friday, February 28, 2020.
+The deadline to submit an application is Saturday, March 7, 2020.

 The juried group exhibition’s title is in part derived from a similar phrase by feminist anarchist and writer, Emma Goldman (1869-1940), and further appropriated by Toronto-based band, DOOMSQUAD on their album, “Let Yourself Be Seen” (2019).
 If I Can’t Dance To It, It’s Not My Revolution invokes the hope and horror of the contemporary moment with fantastic contradiction that comes with being a young person today.
 For significant social change to be effective it needs to engage the creative cortex, one that includes both the mind and the heart.
 It is a reminder that creative people make the best revolutionaries—and perhaps even the best dancers.

-Questions to consider might include: As a young Kootenay artist, how do you respond to your environmental, political, and/or historical placements?
-How does living in or originating from the Kootenay region influence your art practice and perspective?
+Questions to consider might include: As a young artist, how do you respond to your environmental, political, and/or historical placements?
 How do you contend with the contradictions of experience as a young person today through your visual art practice?